LiamOsler/NewsWebsite/README.md

 - Rachel Woodside
 ---

+### Contributions:

+- Milestone 1: Adam, Liam and Rachel all participated in brainstorming website goals and structure.
+Adam, Liam and Rachel each wrote up 2-3 user stories.
+Liam formatted the final planning document and generated prototype images of the webpage.

+- Milestone 2: Adam, Liam and Rachel all participated in the conceptual design of the website.
+Rachel compiled the design plan into the wireframes and annotated them, with feedback from Adam and Liam.

+- Milestone 3:
+---

 ### Website goals:

 - Aggregate rulings from the Courts of Nova Scotia, present them in an accessible and easy to read fashion for users from a broad range of demographics.